jmunixusers/cs-vm-build/README.md

 ansible-playbook -i hosts -c local -K -t TAGS local.yml
 ```
 or directly from GitHub:

 ```
 ansible-pull -U https://github.com/jmunixusers/cs-vm-build --purge -i hosts -K -t TAGS
 ```
-where TAGS is a comma separated list of cs101, cs149, cs159, cs261, or cs354 as appropriate.
+where TAGS is a comma separated list (with no spaces) of
+cs101, cs149, cs159, cs261, or cs354 as appropriate.

-This was developed on and for Linux Mint, but is not known to have any problems with other Debian-based distributions.
+This was developed on and for Linux Mint, but can be adapted to any Debian-based
+distribution with minimal changes.
+Adaptions for distributions that do not use
+apt will require more extensive modifications.

 ## Installed packages and features